lindsayslem/lindsayslem.github.io/index.md

 $P_t = today's closing price$ <br>
 $P_t-1 = yesterday's closing price$ <br>
 $r_t = log return for day t$ <br>
-By doing this we can measure Bitcoin's volatility(how much volume moves from one day to the next).
+By doing this we can measure Bitcoin's volatility(how much value moves from one day to the next).
 This is really important for Bitcoin because it is highly volatile.
 ```python
 #Calculate log returns
 data["LogReturn"] = np.log(data["Price"] / data["Price"].shift(1))